AwsSG/educadia/README.md

   * registered_for = ForeignKey(...) with the AllClasses moddel
   * join_code = CharField(...)

+* The Donate model for donate application, to store donation information:
+  * name = CharField(...)
+  * phone = CharField(...)
+  * email = EmailField(...)
+  * amount = DecimalField(...)
+  * date = DateTimeField(...)

 ### Skeleton plane

 > How is the information implemented, and how will the user navigate through the features?

-For the landing page, the navigation bar is is self explanatory to guide the user in the right direction.
+For the landing page, the navigation bar is self explanatory to guide the user in the right direction.
 The mobile view has a simple navigation bar that slides down on click.
 Only the login, the registration, resources view is available when the user is not logged in.
 The my classes, my account, and logout becomes visible on the navigation bar after the successful authentication.
 The views are mostly one level so there was no need to include a button to take the user back a step, since clicking on the navigation links will do similar action.

 ### Surface plane